dmcginley/django_shop_project/README.md

   Acceptance criteria:

   1. Given that I'm a user when I navigate to the navagation bar and click on the genres dropdown, I can see a list of genres to select from when I click on one of the links I am then taken to that genre page.

+- "As a user I want to be able to search for a book by author, title, or by ISBN as with most sites, so that I can search in many different ways.

+  Acceptance criteria:

+  1. Given that I'm a user, when I my enter details to the search bar and hit enter it returns the search queries if the search is a valid search term.

+  2. Given that I'm a user, when I enter no search terms it returns an error with a text prompt showing up on the screen prompting me to enter a search (by title, author name, or ISBN ).

+  3. Given that I'm a user, when I enter a title that is too short I am prompted that the site didn't find anything for that search term entered.

 - "As a user, I'd like to only have a few books per page so I don't have to be constantly scrolling through a large list of books.